 In this blog post, i will create a WVD application group within the Azure Portal.
 Application groups are a collection of remote applications that you can present to a user or group of users.
 Please note that this applies to a pooled host pool.

-Before you get started, create a Security Group on your Active Directory domain controller along with a couple of user accounts.
+Before you get started, create a Security Group within your Active Directory domain controller, along with a couple of user accounts.

-Group: WVD Users Domain user: Cloudbuilduser1 and CloudBuilduser2 (Add both users to the WVD Users group)
+Group: WVD Users Domain user: Cloudbuilduser1 and CloudBuilduser2 (both users are members of the WVD Users group)

 By default, Azure AD Connect syncs every 30 minutes so your new group and accounts will have sync’d to Azure AD by the time we get to testing the WVD platform.
 You could also force a sync by running the following command on your ADConnect server Start-ADSyncSyncCycle.

 A workspace is a logical grouping of application groups in Windows Virtual Desktop.
 Each Windows Virtual Desktop application group must be associated with a workspace for users to see the remote apps and desktops published to them.
 You will also get the opportunity to create the workspace later in this blog post.
 For this demo, I will be creating a workspace first.

 (1) Log in to the Azure Portal portal.azure.com

 Power on your domain controller if you have not already done so and don’t forget to enable auto shutdown of your domain controller (Lab Only) to save on costs.
 You don’t want to be doing this in a production environment!!